FedSVD: Adaptive Orthogonalization for Private Federated Learning with LoRA: Experiments

 \subsection{Experimental Setups}

-\myparagraph{Datasets.} Following FFA-LoRA~\cite{ffa}, we use four datasets from the GLUE benchmark~\cite{glue}: Multi-Genre Natural Language Inference~\citep[\textbf{MNLI};][]{mnli}, a sentence-pair classification task for textual entailment with three labels (entailment, neutral, contradiction), evaluated on both matched (in-domain) and mismatched (cross-domain) test sets; Stanford Sentiment Treebank v2 \citep[\textbf{SST-2};][]{sst2}, a single-sentence sentiment classification task with two labels (positive, negative); Quora Question Pairs~\citep[\textbf{QQP};][]{qqp}, a paraphrase detection task with two labels (duplicate, not duplicate); and Question Natural Language Inference \citep[\textbf{QNLI};][]{glue}, a binary classification task with two labels (entailment, not entailment) that determines whether a context sentence answers a given question extracted from \cite{squadv1}.
-We use the validation set for evaluation.
+\paragraph{Datasets.} Following FFA-LoRA~\cite{ffa}, we use five datasets, including four from the GLUE benchmark~\cite{glue}: Stanford Natural Language Inference~\citep[\textbf{SNLI};][]{bowman-etal-2015-snli}, a sentence-pair classification task for textual entailment with three labels (entailment, neutral, contradiction), \ie, NLI task (or recognizing textual entailment); Multi-Genre Natural Language Inference~\citep[\textbf{MNLI};][]{mnli}, the same NLI task, evaluated on both matched (in-domain) and mismatched (cross-domain) test sets; Stanford Sentiment Treebank v2 \citep[\textbf{SST-2};][]{sst2}, a single-sentence sentiment classification task with two labels (positive, negative); Quora Question Pairs~\citep[\textbf{QQP};][]{qqp}, a paraphrase detection task with two labels (duplicate, not duplicate); and Question Natural Language Inference \citep[\textbf{QNLI};][]{glue}, a binary classification task with two labels (entailment, not entailment) that determines whether a context sentence answers a given question.
+We use the validation split for evaluation, as test splits are unavailable for all datasets except SNLI, which is evaluated on its test split.
+See \Cref{tab:dataset} in \Cref{sec:dataset} for the dataset statistics.

 \myparagraph{Baselines.} We compare our method, \mymethod{FedSVD}, against the following baselines: \begin{enumerate}[itemsep=1mm,parsep=1pt,topsep=0pt,leftmargin=*] \item \textbf{FedAvg} \cite{fedavg, fed-it}: Both $A$ and $B$ matrices are fine-tuned locally and averaged independently, as described in~\Cref{eq:fedavg}.